 LSPh = load shape percentage for hour h, which is the amount of consumption in hour h as a percentage of total consumption based on an average load shape

 This approach allocates off-peak energy savings developed from current M&V studies to each off-peak hour.
-But to implement this approach, many additional details would need to be defined, particularly how LSPh for each hour of the season would be determined.
+But to implement this approach, many additional details would need to be defined, particularly how the LSPh for each hour of the season would be determined.
 For example, would LSPh be unique to each hour of the season, or would a “typical” LSPh for different day-types – e.g., business days, Saturdays, Sundays, and holidays – in the season be determined?
 Would LSPh be a fixed set of values based on historical data, or would it be dynamically adjusted for actual load levels in the day?
 If dynamically adjusted, how should dynamic load research data be calibrated to develop hourly LSPh allocators?
 Which load shape should be used – e.g., class average, distribution company-wide, system-wide?
-Answering these questions, let alone implementing the answers would be complex and would likely be costly.
+Answering these questions, let alone implementing the answers, would be complex and would likely be costly.

 Further, as discussed previously in the context of the Single Value Option, Shaping Option B requires the retrieval of data not currently reported to the ISO, specifically, the total seasonal energy savings (kWh Savingse) and the coincidence factor (CFe).
-As these data are not readily available, retrieving these data and ensuring their consistency with the reported On-Peak kW Savingse would be time-consuming and costly..
+As program administrators indicate, these values are not readily available, retrieving these data and ensuring their consistency with the reported On-Peak kW Savingse would be time-consuming, costly and impractical as explained in the Single Value Option above.
 Given these challenges, this approach received no further consideration at the DRWG.

 Modelling Option

-The National Renewable Energy Laboratory (“NREL”) and Lawrence Berkeley National Laboratory (“LBNL”) recently kick--offed a three-year project to estimate the “Time-Sensitive Valuation of Energy Efficiency.”
-The objective of the project is to use validated end-use load profiles for U.S. building stock to develop calibrated, open-source building stock end-use models that will have the ability to estimate EER and demand response savings profiles for existing and emerging technologies.
+The National Renewable Energy Laboratory (“NREL”) and Lawrence Berkeley National Laboratory (“LBNL”) recently kicked off a three-year project to estimate the “Time-Sensitive Valuation of Energy Efficiency.”
+The objective of the project is to use validated end-use load profiles for U.S. building stock to develop calibrated, open-source building stock end-use models that will estimate EER and demand response savings profiles for existing and emerging technologies.
 The resulting savings profiles could be used to establish hourly and sub-hourly performance of groupings of Energy Efficiency measures that affect a particular end-use energy application (e.g., lighting, HVAC, water heating, refrigeration) in a residential or commercial building, which in turn could be used to establish interval-specific savings of EERs participating in the New England wholesale electricity markets.

 Once the models are established and calibrated, the models should produce relatively accurate results, and the cost of using the models should be modest.
 But the results of this project will not be available until the 2021-2022 timeframe.
 Because the results on this project will not be available for a number of years, no further consideration was given to the approach at this time.
 However, it was recommended that market participants and administrators monitor the progress of the NREL/LBNL “Time-Sensitive Valuation of Energy Efficiency” project as results become available.